The role of unions

 Unions are bodies that represent the interests of workers in particular industries or occupations.
 Unions play an important role in the workplace.

-Some of their key roles include being able to resolve workplace issues by being a voice for employees and acting as a bargaining representative during bargaining negotiations.
+They can advise on and resolve workplace issues by being a voice for employees and act as a bargaining representative during bargaining negotiations.

 Other responsibilities of unions include ensuring employers are meeting their minimum obligations and looking into suspected breaches of: